 - Adding links near the end of the post

-- Adding or to designate a link to multimedia
+to designate a link to multimedia

 Phew!
 That’s a lot of ways for making your website and social media more accessible, whether you’re a blogger, photographer, writer, designer, or developer.